- Business and Employment»

 The economy is definitely one of those subjects that deserves to be explained in whatever way each individual can best understand it.
 Here is the video treatment.

-Yes, entertainment is a business, and this book does an excellent job of evaluating the financial economics that guide the multiple impacts entertainment has on our economy.
+Yes, entertainment is a business — and "" does an excellent job of evaluating the financial economics that guide the multiple impacts entertainment has on our economy.
+Entertainment Industry Economics

 The Wide World of Business — Good News or Bad News?